Did you know more than 85% of emails consumers receive are considered spam?

 The first thing you should do before clicking or replying to an email is to inspect it for signs it might be a phishing attempt.

-If there are links in the email, don’t click them yet!
+If there are links in the email, don’t immediately click on them.
 Instead, hover over the link to see the destination website address.

-Look at it carefully.
-Even little changes, like an extra letter or misspelled word, can make a fake website look legitimate.
+Look at these links carefully for little changes, like an extra letter or misspelled word.
+These small changes can make a fake website look legitimate.

-While you may be tempted to click these links, get in the habit of checking the URL first.
-If it’s not from a website you know and trust, simply don’t click it.
+While you may be tempted to click these links, get in the habit of checking the website and URL first.

-Taking the time to thoroughly vet each email can help you can avoid clicking on a malicious link that could compromise your network.
+Taking the time to thoroughly vet each email can help you can avoid clicking on a malicious attachment or link that could compromise your network.

 Verify Email Authenticity